 3.2 Understand the role structural disparities play in the management of health and illness

-3.3 Provide effective, equitable, understandable, and respectful quality care and services that are responsive to diverse cultural and spiritual health beliefs and practices, preferred languages, health literacy, and other communication needs
+3.3 Provide Christ-like care to those with diverse cultural and spiritual health beliefs and practices, preferred languages, health literacy, and other communication needs.

 4.1 Elicit and understand the stories of individual patients and apply the context of their lives (including environmental influences, spiritual influences, cultural norms, socioeconomic factors, and communication barriers) when determining healthy versus ill patients